Subscribe to our mailing list

 … the Myanmar military has banned a range of websites in Myanmar, including Facebook and Wikipedia.
 Most people in the country use a VPN to access these websites.
 Consequently, the use of VPNs has also now been made illegal.
 You can read here about digital security in Myanmar or contact one of our travel consultants.

 Domestic flights operate around much of Myanmar.
 There is a wide network of public busses (fairly uncomfortable) and coaches (more comfortable).
-However the use of these by foreigners has been restricted since 2021.
-Train travel is also limited.
+Train travel is limited.
 Private cars can be used to reach much of the country.

-Some coach companies can accept foreign travellers however certain documents may be required: valid passport and visa, COVID-19 vaccination certificate and ward endorsement or travel permit if travelling to Naypyidaw.
+Some coach companies can accept foreign travellers however certain documents may be required.

 If opting for a coach, night coaches are always more plush.
 Paying a bit extra for a VIP coach (opt for the 2+1 coaches for extra leg space!) is better than travelling on the budget ‘express’ coaches.
 Bring jumpers and socks as the air-con is cranked up to the max.
 Most coach companies also have the irritating practice of stopping in the dead of night at service stations for refreshments and requiring all passengers to vacate the vehicle for 30 minutes.
+Note that night coaches will have to stop for four hours during curfew.
 Also, be aware that some night coaches arrive at their destination in the very early hours of the morning.
 Check the time of your arrival when you buy your ticket, so not to be stranded hours before dawn.
 We recommend not asking the driver what time you will arrive, as this can be seen as tempting fate and bad luck …

 Myanmar railways are fun, but slow and bumpy, and largely out of service due to a striking workforce.
 Travel is possible by boat down the Ayeyarwady and (in the cool season) Chindwin rivers.